-- Amount of remuneration - Various components of the remuneration package - Remuneration paid to the Directors of the peer Company(ies). - Size and operations of the Company. - Remuneration paid to other Executive Director(s) of the Company. - Fixed pay vs Variable pay proposed to be paid. - Remuneration paid to the director in the past. - Whether unfettered power sought by the resolution? - Increase in the remuneration vis-à-vis performance of the Company. - Role and contribution of the director for the Company. - Remuneration Policy of the Company. - Remuneration paid to the Director vis-à-vis the ceiling under the law. - Growth in remuneration of Employees
+- Amount of remuneration - Various components of the remuneration package - Remuneration paid to the Directors of the peer Company(ies). - Size and operations of the Company. - Remuneration paid to other Executive Director(s) of the Company. - Fixed pay vs Variable pay proposed to be paid. - Remuneration paid to the director in the past. - Whether unfettered power sought by the resolution? - Increase in the remuneration vis-à-vis performance of the Company. - What NRC has said about the role and contribution of the director for the Company. - Remuneration Policy of the Company. - Remuneration paid to the Director vis-à-vis the ceiling under the law. - Growth in remuneration of employees when compared with median pay, % increase in median pay, % increase in director remuneration, etc. Also, compare with SES benchmarks.